fkie-cad/DEXSLib/README.md

 It is build upon [dexlib2](https://github.com/JesusFreke/smali/tree/master/dexlib2).

+**currently this project is under heavy refactoring and is there at this time in a not usable state**

 ## Why Slicing?

 When it comes to reverse engineering 3rd party, closed, binary Android apps - espcially Android malware - we often have the need to analyse the code based on certain methods or instructions.
 The direction might be either forward or backwards.